 Tableau

-Tableau is one of the most recognized business intelligence tools.
-It offers simple and effective interaction and enhanced capabilities for creating complex infographics.
-It allows you to query various data sources and is ideal for those who need to use their tools to create engaging visually appealing dashboards.
-Its primary advantage is mapping large volumes of fragmented data into comprehensible, visually appealing, and easily navigable graphical interfaces, which is why many data scientists and analysts prefer it.
+It offers a user-friendly interface, making it accessible to a wide range of users.
+Tableau offers simple and effective interaction, as well as enhanced capabilities for creating complex infographics.
+Its robust visualization capabilities enable extensive customization and advanced visual features, supporting detailed and dynamic data analysis.
+It allows you to query various data sources and is ideal for those who need to use their tools to create engaging, visually appealing dashboards.
+Tableau supports self-service analytics, enabling non-technical users to explore and analyze data independently.
+Its primary advantage is mapping large volumes of fragmented data into comprehensible, visually appealing, and easily navigable graphical interfaces, which is why many data professionals, data scientists, and analysts prefer it.
+While Tableau is easy to use, it does have a slightly steeper learning curve compared to some other tools, making it especially suitable for seasoned users.

 Power BI